LIVE MASTERCLASS: 7 Strategies For Parents To Help Your Child Earn $100,000 College Scholarships & Ace The New 2024 Digital SAT. Enroll Free!

 • Do not skip sections.
 Potential penalties for doing so include score cancellation, delays, or both.

-Remember, your two main breaks are the only times you’re allowed to eat and drink.
+Remember, your 10 minute break between sections is the only time you’re allowed to eat and drink.

 • Always keep your ID and admission ticket with you.
 They’ll be checked every time you enter the testing room.

-• Your test book, answer sheet, and calculator must remain on your desk during your breaks.
+• Your testing device, scratch paper, and calculator must remain on your desk during your breaks.

 • Don’t use this time to power up any devices, like cell phones.
 The penalty for doing so is score cancellation.